GenerousLabs/share/do.md

     - How to start the setup?
     - Redirect to the connection accept form prefilled?
     - Yes, redirect to setup, add name field
+- [x] Add text to invite link
-- [ ] Check repo names to make sure they're not empty
+- [x] Check repo names to make sure they're not empty
   - Causes a bug in saving / reading from repos.yaml
+  - Where do we save name?
 - [x] Add home / help page intro section
   - Were you invited?
 Try clicking the link again...
   - Click here to accept your invitation
 - [x] Add password section to home / help page
 - [ ] Build script including website and expo
-- [ ] Add name (senderName) to link service when generating invite links
+- [x] Add name (senderName) to link service when generating invite links
-- [ ] Add text to invite link
 - [ ] Markdown update on homepage
   - Pull via a web request? - later
 - [ ] Check exps:// links without app launch